wavemotion-dave/A8DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.8 : 30-Nov-2021 by wavemotion-dave
+  * Switched to maxmod audio library for improved sound.
+  * Try to start in /roms or /roms/a800 if possible

 V2.7 : 04-Nov-2021 by wavemotion-dave
   * New sound output processing to eliminate Zingers!
   * bios files can now optionally be in /roms/bios or /data/bios